caljer075/HardwareChecker/README.md

  Checks SSD/NVMe health via SMART data (smartctl) Auto-installs missing tools (smartctl, dmidecode, stress, upower, lscpu, lsblk, lspci, sensors) if a supported package manager is detected
  Outputs results to terminal and a timestamped text file

+ HardwareChecker is intended for buyers who want to validate system hardware before purchasing second-hand laptops or desktops, particularly from unverified sellers.

+ ⚠️ Note: Apple (macOS) devices are not supported at this time.

 ---